thenestapp/nest-api/packages/bdd/README.md

 import { suite, test } from "@nest-ai/suite";

 const myTestSuite = suite({
     description: "Example test suite",
     workflow: [test("1_exampleTest", "This is an example test case")],
     team: {
         exampleAgent: [
+            test(
+                "2_exampleAgentTest",
-      test("2_exampleAgentTest", "This is an example test case for an agent"), ],
+                "This is an example test case for an agent", ),
+        ],
     },
 });
 ```